COBRA Alternatives

 If your job loss has sent your family income down to almost zero, or a very low amount, and you are afraid your job loss will last a while, you might feel like you cannot afford health insurance at any cost.
 In that case you may investigate Medicaid for a time.

 Income qualification amounts are low, $1,470 monthly income max for an individual, $3,000 monthly income maximum for a family of four.
 If your income is currently under those number seek out your county’s Social Services Department (either online, via telephone, or in person) and they can help you apply for Medicaid.
-If granted, you would be covered by the Medicaid health insurance plan (this looks much like health insurance you are used to with copays for most medical services on your part, and Medicaid paying the remainder) until your eligibility ended.
+If granted, you would be covered by the Medicaid health insurance plan (this looks much like health insurance you are used to with copays for most medical services on your part, and Medicaid paying the remainder) until your eligibility ends.
+When your Medicaid eligibility ends, we can research and choose a health insurance plan for you, most likely through the Marketplace (and with an instant tax credit to bring down the cost).

 So how do you choose what is best?
 The answer is kinds simple and time-tested in theory, though the research involved can be time-consuming and even confusing.
 The answer is, “the math tells you the answer!”